cdktf/cdktf-provider-gitlab/docs/applicationSettings.typescript.md

 Selected levels cannot be used by non-Administrator users for groups, projects or snippets.

 Can take private, internal and public as a parameter.
-Default is null which means there is no restriction.
+Null means there is no restriction.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/15.10.0/docs/resources/application_settings#restricted_visibility_levels ApplicationSettings#restricted_visibility_levels}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/15.11.0/docs/resources/application_settings#restricted_visibility_levels ApplicationSettings#restricted_visibility_levels}

 ---